supaorg/supa/docs/dev/for-ai/rules.md

-Anything related to building and releasing (including fixes of CI) - "ci: description" Anything related to testing - "tests: description" Anything related to documentation - "docs: description"
+Anything related to building and releasing (including fixes of CI) - "ci: description" Anything related to testing - "tests: description" Anything related to documentation - "docs: description" Anything related to the build pipelines and dev convinience - "dev: description"